nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >*[Apache](http://httpd.apache.org/):*
 >>`sudo apt-get install apache2`

+>If you have installed PHP 7, you also need to install the following package:
+>>`sudo apt-get install libapache2-mod-php7.0`

 >Now you need to check if you have apache 2.2 or apache 2.4, they require a different configuration.
 >>`apache2 -v`